 Utah Opera Resident Artist Julia Gershkoff plays Micaëla, Don José’s childhood sweetheart.

 The young officer Don José gets in over his head when he catches the eye of the beguiling Carmen.
 After aiding her escape from the law, Don José is jailed, demoted, and kills his superior Zuniga before running off with Carmen.
 Meanwhile, Don José’s childhood sweetheart Micaëla searches for him as he confronts the other men in Carmen’s life: Escamillo and her husband, Garcia.

 Sung in French with English supertitles.

 Masks, covering the mouth and nose, and a self-health screening are required for this event.
 Attendance is limited to 30% of capacity to allow for physical distancing between groups.

 GENERAL AGE GUIDELINE: Individuals ages five and older are welcome at this performance.
 Parents should ensure their children are able to sit quietly through the performance without disturbing others around them.
-Some operas contain adult themes.
 Consider checking out What to Expect at the Opera to help you determine if an opera is right for your child.
 No babes in arms will be admitted.

 Artists and programs are subject to change.
 No refunds.